FontysVenlo/javascript-functional-programming-introduction/1-functional-programming-basics.md

 > In computer science, a programming language is said to have first-class functions if it treats functions as first-class citizens.
 This means the language supports passing functions as arguments to other functions, returning them as the values from other functions, and assigning them to variables or storing them in data structures. - Wikipedia <!-- .element: class="fragment fade-up" -->

-- In short, you can use functions as parameters and return values.
+- In short, you can use functions as parameters and return values.<!-- .element: class="fragment fade-up" -->
-- You can create arrays of functions
+- You can create arrays of functions<!-- .element: class="fragment fade-up" -->

 <!-- s -->